Skip to content

 This dual engagement appears to produce additive or super-additive weight loss without proportionally increasing GI side effects, because each mechanism contributes satiety from a different neural circuit rather than intensifying activation of a single circuit to intolerable levels.

-Albumin-Binding Pharmacology: Cagrilintide's fatty acid side chain (a C18 diacid linked to lysine-24 via a γ-Glu-γ-Glu spacer) mediates reversible binding to human serum albumin with nanomolar affinity.
+Albumin-Binding Pharmacology: Cagrilintide's fatty acid side chain (a C20 fatty diacid attached via a -glutamate linker) mediates reversible binding to human serum albumin with nanomolar affinity.
 This:

 • Reduces renal clearance (albumin-bound fraction is protected from glomerular filtration)